Does a search engine work better if it can figure out whether or not a search query is a name?

-A system and method for predicting if a query is a name is provided.
+A system and method for predicting if a query is a name are provided.
 The method begins by providing an input query.
-A name database, having a list of names, famous names and queries that are known to not be a name is searched to determine if the input query is a name, a famous name or not a name.
+A name database, having a list of names, famous names, and queries that are known to not be a name is searched to determine if the input query is a name, a famous name or not a name.

 If the query is not located in the name database, the query is processed through a “looks like a name” function to determine if the query is a name.
 Systems and methods for classifying word strings as names, not names, and famous names are also provided.
 Systems and methods for creating name databases are also provided.